 If you enjoy editing and you’ve been told you excel at it, you’ll make a good freelance editor/proofreader.
 But make it a goal to never stop learning.

 Check out freelancing books from the library.
 Listen to podcasts–here are my favorites.
 Read blogs.
-Like mine (you can sign up here for my email list so that you never miss the biweekly emails I send out every other Monday).
+Like mine.
 Like these:

 Writing Websites I Recommend:

 You may be wondering by now what use a website and expertise will be if you don’t yet have clients.
 My next tip addresses that: